robbrucks/linux-academy-ex280/README.md

   * 20gb
   * /dev/sdb
   * UN-allocated
-  * will be provisioned later as docker-vg thin pool
+  * will be provisioned later as vg\_docker thin pool

 Web Access